Skip to main content

 This isn’t the Columbus-brand, Home Alone style happy ending with familial embraces and swells of sentimental music and children tossing their hats in the air.
 We started this seven-year story-arc with a very Roald Dahl-like whimsy, but the closing shots of this timeline are more reminiscent of a Clint Eastwood pic.

 I’m choosing to examine this shift in tone as a deliberate creative choice, not an inevitability.
-Again, if you look at the books, even as they grow more mature, the darkness doesn’t supplant the light in the same way it does in the movies.
+Again, if you look at the books, even as they grow more mature, the darkness doesn’t entirely supplant the light in the same way it does in the movies.
 Peeves the Poltergeist, for example, is here through the last book singing about how “old Voldy’s gone moldy.”

 The last shot of this timeline has our starring trio posing against the ruined outline of their childhood home.
 The shot holds, as though they’re waiting for Hedwig’s theme to start playing.
 But it doesn’t.
 It won’t.
 It's like the film is making a statement: even when we win the fight against darkness, the cost is always childhood innocence.